ChetreNelson/Noteify/resources/welcomeNote.md

-## Welcome to Notefiy
+## Welcome to Noteify

 Hey!
-I’m **Nelson Katwal**, the creator of Notefiy.
+I’m **Nelson Katwal**, the creator of Noteify.
 This app is all about keeping your notes simple and distraction-free.

 > "Notes turn ideas into actions."